zSkarf/odin-recepies/README.md

 # odin-recepies
-Repositório for the recepies site of Odin Project
+Repository for the recipes site of Odin Project